arbor-sim/arbor/doc/morphology.rst

 .. data:: mnpos
     :type: int

-    Value used to indicate "no parent" in :class:`sample_tree` and :class:`morphology` trees of samples and branches respectively.
+    Value used to indicate "no parent" in :class:`segment_tree` and :class:`morphology` trees of segments and branches respectively.

+    `TODO: update this example to work with segment trees.`

     .. code-block:: python